It's about time we stopped relying on the barbell hip thrust to build our glutes and started using other hip extension exercises to build muscle. Why?

 10. Glute Drive

-While you can perform this exercise with no equipment, adding a glute drive bench to your home setup will allow you to increase the intensity of your workout by adding resistance.
+Even though you can perform the hip thrust exercise with no equipment, adding a glute drive bench to your home setup will allow you to increase the intensity of your workout by adding resistance.

 Tips From A Trainer!